Skip to content

 Thread model

-1. Registry get(id) with cached
+1. Registry load with cached segment

 Sequence Diagram